 Given the seeming inevitability of a graphite supply crunch, it’s no surprise that investor interest in the metal is rising.
 However, China is the top producer of graphite by a long shot, and it’s not particularly easy — or indeed desirable — to invest in companies mining graphite there.

 Instead, many investors are looking to North America for graphite investing opportunities, particularly since Tesla Motors’ (NASDAQ:TSLA) announcement that it plans to source the lithium, graphite and cobalt it needs for its gigafactory from companies working on the continent.
-The fact that Tesla recently backed up that statement by signing two lithium supply deals with companies whose projects are in North America has only strengthened interest in the area.
+In 2015, Tesla backed up that statement by signing two lithium supply deals with companies whose projects are in North America, and that has only strengthened interest in the area.

 But while investors are keen to take stakes in North America-focused graphite companies, the fact remains that very few companies are producing graphite there.
 In fact, in 2015 only two North American countries produced any graphite at all — Canada put out 30,000 MT of the metal while Mexico produced 22,000 MT.
 Meanwhile, the US produced none at all.